 Here’s another example: If a defect in the car or a hazardous road condition contributed to causing the accident, then both the driver and car manufacturer or government entity could be to blame.

 Under Rhode Island law, multiple parties who cause an accident and injuries can be held “jointly and severally” liable.
 In other words, they can all be held equally responsible for the injuries they cause

 So, car accident victims who get hurt in a multi-car pileup could make a claim against one or all of the other drivers who caused the wreck and could obtain compensation from any of the drivers whose actions caused the crash.

 Our Rhode Island Accident Attorneys Can Help with Your Multi-Car Accident Case

 The rules on shared responsibility for car accidents can be confusing.
-That’s why it’s important to turn to an attorney who has experience investigating these cases and working through the many complex legal issues that can arise.
+That’s why it’s important to turn to an attorney with experience investigating these cases and working through the many complex legal issues that can arise.

-At Gemma Law Associates, Inc., we are ready to get to work for you if you have been hurt or lost a family member in a pile-up or chain-reaction collision.
+At Gemma Law Associates, we are ready to work for you if you have been hurt or lost a family member in a pile-up or chain-reaction collision.

 Contact us today by phone or online to receive a free review of your case.
 If we take on your case, we can represent you on a contingency fee basis.
-This means that you pay no costs or fees unless we secure a recovery for you.
+This means you pay no costs or fees unless we secure a recovery.